Expert care for living kidney donors and living kidney transplant recipients

 The gift of a kidney can save a life.
 And with living kidney donation, patients can receive transplants faster and move on with the rest of their lives.

-Better outcomes: According to the Scientific Registry of Transplant Recipients (SRTR), the UWMC transplant rate is statistically significant, 57% higher than the expected rate for our patient population.
+Better outcomes: According to the Scientific Registry of Transplant Recipients (SRTR), the UW Medical Center transplant rate is statistically significant — 57% higher than the expected rate for our patient population.
 This represents the highest rate of adult kidney transplantation in the Pacific Northwest.

-This report includes the 1-year patient survival of 99.35% at the University of Washington Medical Center, which is statistically significant above the expected patient survival of our center’s 97.59% and the national patient survival of 97.71%.
-So is the UWMC 3-year kidney patient survival of 97.46% when compared with our center’s expected rate of 94.39% and the national patient survival of 93.49%.
+The one-year patient survival rate of 99.35% at the University of Washington Medical Center is statistically significantly better than the expected patient survival rate of our center (97.59%) and the national patient survival rate of 97.71%.
+So is the UW Medical Center three-year kidney patient survival rate of 97.46% when compared with our center’s expected rate of 94.39% and the national patient survival rate of 93.49%.

-The 1-year kidney graft survival at UWMC of 98.84% is statistically significant better than the expected survival of our center’s 96.00% and the national graft survival of 95.90%.
-So is the UWMC 3-year kidney graft survival of 94.74% when compared with our center’s expected survival of 90.77% and the national graft survival of 89.02%.
+The one-year kidney graft survival at UW Medical Center of 98.84% is statistically significantly better than the expected survival rate of our center’s 96% and the national graft survival rate of 95.90%.
+So is the UW Medical Center three-year kidney graft survival rate of 94.74% when compared with our center’s expected survival rate of 90.77% and the national graft survival rate of 89.02%.

 - Our nephrologists’ extensive experience caring for post-transplant patients contributes to these excellent outcomes.

 - Our patients with a history of cancer are seen by UW Medicine providers at the renowned Seattle Cancer Care Alliance.

 Shorter waits: There is a shorter waiting time for living donor kidney transplantation.
 However, our patients being evaluated for living donor kidney transplantation are also placed on our transplant waiting list to provide additional options.